sswam/allemande/doc/nsfw/nsfw.md

 This does the same thing more concisely, for Barbie, making sure it's a solo picture.

-    Illy, [person cleo "green lingerie" .
-19], seedy parking lot, night, (full body, heels:1.5)  [use portrait_tall]
+    Illy, [person Cleo "green lingerie"], seedy parking lot, night, (full body, heels:1.5)  [use portrait_tall]

-This draws Cleo in green lingerie in a seedy parking lot at night, with her default cheery expression, at the age of 19, in a tall image.
+This draws Cleo in green lingerie in a seedy parking lot at night, with her default cheery expression, in a tall image.
 Try to get a full body shot by mentioning shoes or feet!

-    Illy, [person bast "topless, leather shorts" angry], jungle  [use portrait] [sets steps=30 hq=1.5]
+    Illy, [person Bast "topless, leather shorts" angry], jungle [use portrait] [sets steps=30 hq=1.5]

-This draws Bast in the jungle, looking angry that he forgot his mosquito repellant.
+This draws a portrait image of Bast in the jungle, looking angry that he forgot his mosquito repellant.

 ## Examples of Advanced Syntax